Q: How can I apply to UMD?

 Standardized test scores can take several weeks to process and be received by our office.
 Please confirm that the testing agency submitted your scores to the University of Maryland, College Park, using the SAT code 5814 or ACT code 1746.
 Applicants often send their scores to other institutions in the University System of Maryland by mistake.

-If your scores were sent to the University of Maryland, College Park, confirm that the first, middle and last names indicated on your test is the same as those used on your application.
+If your scores were sent to the University of Maryland, College Park, confirm that the first, middle and last names indicated on your test are the same as those used on your application.
 Different spellings can result in scores not matching with application files.

 Q: If I submit new test scores and/or application materials after the deadline I am applying for, will they be reviewed with the rest of my application?